Pedro Espada Jr.: 2010 re-election campaign

 Despite being under investigation by the Bronx District Attorney, the FBI, the IRS, and the New York State Attorney General, Espada ran for re-election to his 33rd State Senate District seat.
 He was challenged by a number of candidates, including (José) Gustavo Rivera.
 The New Roosevelt Initiative, an independent expenditure group led by Bill Samuels, pledged to donate $250,000 to a candidate who sought to defeat Espada.

 The New York State Democratic Committee launched efforts to oust Espada from the party.
 The week of July 5, the Committee sent a letter to Bronx party leaders calling for the cancellation of Espada's membership.
 They said Espada did not support party goals because he had joined with Republicans the previous summer in the power play that ground Senate business to a halt for a month.
 In response, on July 12, 2010, Espada claimed that the charges against him were filed due to racism.
 Espada said, "If you look brown and you're an immigrant, you're not supposed to have power".
 Furthermore, Espada proclaimed, "I have God on my side!"

-On August 9, 2010, two major labor unions — the 1199 SEIU and 32BJ — endorsed Espada's opponent for the 33rd district seat.

 Espada lost the primary election to Gustavo Rivera on September 14, 2010, 32.66% to 62.21%.
 In his concession speech, Espada blamed unions, outside influence, and the media for his defeat.
 Espada also refused to call primary winner Rivera personally.

 Indictment, demotion, conviction, and aftermath

 On December 14, 2010, Espada and his son, Pedro Gautier Espada, were indicted on six federal counts of embezzlement and theft.
 The indictment was by U.S. Attorney Loretta E. Lynch, and also announced by New York State Attorney General and Governor-elect Andrew Cuomo.
-According to Cuomo, the Espadas embezzled public money for personal use, including purchases of food, Broadway show tickets, and a down payment for a Bentley car.
+According to Cuomo, the Espadas embezzled public money for personal use, including purchases of food, Broadway show tickets, and a down payment for a Bentley automobile.
 They faced up to 55 years in prison if convicted of all charges.

 The same day Espada was indicted, he was stripped of his title and position as Senate Majority Leader.
 He left office in January 2011.

-On May 14, 2012, after 11 days of deliberation, a federal jury found Espada guilty of embezzling money from federally funded healthcare clinics.
-Espada was sentenced to five years in prison.